 The best growing tip is to make a really good friend at your local nursery.
-Just let them know that your are growing your own food at home using a wicking bed and they will help you out with suitable plants and bags of smelly stuff that makes your soil better.
+Just let them know that your are growing your own food at home using a wicking bed and they will help you out with seasonal plants and suitable soil.

 Specific advice for wicking beds:

 1. When you first plant your seedlings in a wicking bed fill the reservoir underneath via the inlet pipe, but also water your seedlings from above with a watering can.
 It takes about a week for the wicking to take effect so keep watering from above for the first week.
 After that, just fill up from the inlet pipe.

 2. Good soil for starting a wicking bed is a loose friable potting mix.
 Mixing 3 bags of cheap and 2 bags of expensive potting mix is our easy to remember formula.

 3. Dont fertilise as much as you do with a standard garden.
 In a standard garden a lot of the nutrients flush down through the soil before they are used by the plants, whereas in a wicking bed those nutrients all remain in the closed system and will build up over time.